Back to Nonprofit Member Directory

 Key areas of work

 Education: We engage more than 10,000 Maine students each year through camps, walks, field trips, outreach, programs, special events, and classroom visits.
+We also offer programs, events, fields trips, and other experiences for adults at all levels, both in person and online.

 Advocacy: Through our lobbying efforts, we have helped strengthen the Maine Endangered Species Act, establish the Maine Climate Council, ban single-use plastic bags, and upgrade water quality protections on Maine’s waterways.